datasci4fun/Zippy-s-calculator/README.md

 File	Responsibility	Key take-aways for beginners main.go	Starts the program, prints a banner, calls the UI loop.
 Shows the minimal structure of a Go main package. ui.go	Handles all user interaction (menu, number input, validation).
-Demonstrates buffered input with bufio.Reader, converting strings to numbers, and loops. calculator.go	Pure math functions plus error checking (division-by-zero).
+Demonstrates buffered input with bufio.Reader, string→number parsing calculator.go	Pure math functions plus error checking (division-by-zero).
 Separates business logic from I/O; shows how to return errors.

 (The table above is for README clarity; the code itself never relies on tables.)